 New Chief of Police For Panama Canal Zone.

-Washington, D. C., Special.-Secretary Dickinson has decided to appoint J. P. Fyfe of Chattanooga, Tenn. chief of police of the Panama canal zone at a salary of \$4,000 a year to succeed Gilbert Porter.
+Washington, D. C., Special.-Secretary Dickinson has decided to appoint J. P. Fyfe of Chattanogu, Tenn., chief of police of the Panama canal zone at a salar; of \$4,000 s year to succeed Gilbert Porter.

 Trinity Students Expelled.